Distance Education

 Video on Demand Courses

-If you are not able to join a class online during the day via live-stream, then later in the day or even later in the week you could watch the class on Horizon’s Video Centre through Video on Demand (VOD).
-In comparison to Online Video courses (more info below), VOD courses allow you to interact with the class and professor that you are watching on video, because you are following the same general schedule as the on-campus course.
-Our course schedules indicate those courses that are accessible by VOD.
+If you are not able to join a class online during the day via livestream, later in the day, or even later in the week, you can watch the class on the MCS or Horizon Video Centre through Video-on-Demand (VOD).
+In comparison to Online Video courses (more info below), VOD courses allow you to interact with the class and professor that you are watching on video because you are following the same general schedule as the on-campus course.
+While most live, on-campus courses are available by VOD, it’s important to note that VOD is not available for ALL courses.
+Please refer to the current course schedule to confirm which courses are available by VOD.

 How does it work?